Central Bank Gold Buying At Its Highest Since 2012

 With global central bank holdings at their highest in two decades, Macquarie’s strategist Matthew Turner noted that bullion demand from the official sector is intensifying.
 Turner added that strong central bank purchases invariably translate to good news for the gold market.

 Natalie Dempster, managing director of central banks and public policy at the World Gold Council, said that governments might be motivated to buy gold in anticipation of major changes to the reserve currency system.
 Dempster said that, over the coming years, the international monetary system could move away from the dollar and start to include other currencies, making diversification paramount.

 “Central banks have three main objectives when they are thinking about reserve assets: to keep their assets safe, to keep their assets liquid and to generate returns,” she said.
-“Gold can help to meet all three policy objectives.”central banks, european union, poland, russia, us mint
+“Gold can help to meet all three policy objectives.”central banks, european union, Featured, poland, russia, us mint